Chicago White Sox, New York Yankees To Play Game At ‘Field Of Dreams’ Farm In Iowa

 — Hollywood Reporter (@THR) August 8, 2019

-It’s fitting that the White Sox should be the home team for that game: the 1989 movie involves the main character, Ray Kinsella (Kevin Costner), navigating his troubled relationship with his father, and his own activist past, by interacting with the ghosts of Chicago White Sox players: namely, Shoeless Joe Jackson and his teammates who, in 1919, fixed the World Series.
+It’s fitting that the White Sox should be the home team for that game.
+The 1989 movie involves the main character, Ray Kinsella (Kevin Costner), navigating his troubled relationship with his father and his own activist past by interacting with the ghosts of Chicago White Sox players: namely, Shoeless Joe Jackson and his teammates who, in 1919, fixed the World Series.

-Major League Baseball Commissioner Rob Manfred said in a statement that the Iowa site has special resonance with fans of the game.
+Major League Baseball Commissioner Rob Manfred said in a statement that the Iowa site has a special resonance with fans of the game.

 “As a sport that is proud of its history linking generations, Major League Baseball is excited to bring a regular-season game to the site of Field of Dreams.
 We look forward to celebrating the movie’s enduring message of how baseball brings people together at this special cornfield in Iowa.”

 Bringing a game to an Iowa farm is part of a trend in recent years of MLB bringing one-off games to sites not normally associated with the league.
 For example, earlier this season the Yankees and the Boston Red Sox played two games in London, England.